Stop Doing These 4 Things if You Want To Be Happier

 Comparison is a happiness killer.

-Trust yourself.
-If you’re not happy, it’s okay, it’s a great place to start.
 You deserve to “feel” good inside and no one can tell you whether you do or don’t or whether you should or shouldn’t.
-We have to stop living our lives in comparison to others if we really want to find deep and sustainable happiness.
-Your inner experience is unique to you.

 3- Stop sweeping the “bad stuff” under the carpet in an effort to make everything seem okay (aka denial)

-We do this with the best of intentions – we want to create a good life for our kids, we want to stay married, we want it all to be okay because we are committed to our families.
-And in many ways we are happy — our kids bring us great joy.
+We do this with the best of intentions––we want to create a good life for our kids, we want to stay married, we want it all to be okay because we're committed to our families.

 And we don’t want to be a downer.

-So we become masters at rationalizing.
-We tell ourselves that things are “good enough” and that things will get better.
-“Raising (young) kids is hard” so we are able to convince ourselves that it’s just a phase.
+We tell ourselves "when xyz happens, we'll be happy."
+We say “raising (young) kids is hard” so we convince ourselves that it’s just a phase.
 It’s not that it’s not true, but we don’t want to wake up 18 years later and discover it was never “just a phase”.

 We tell ourselves we aren’t that unhappy.
-We suppress our feelings.
-And it seems like the easier path.
+We suppress our negative feelings.

-At some point, we have to admit where we really ARE so we can start to do what it takes to be where we want to BE.
+At some point, we have to admit where we ARE so we can start to do what it takes to be where we want to BE.

 4- Stop looking for happiness in the wrong places